rtrisnoj/esp-idf/docs/en/contribute/install-pre-commit-hook.rst

 Required Dependency
 -------------------

-Python 3.6.1 or above.
-This is our recommendation python version for IDF developers.
+Python 3.7.* or above.
+This is our recommended python version for IDF developers.

-If you still have python versions not compatible, please do not install pre-commit hook and update your python versions.
+If you still have python versions not compatible, update your python versions before installing the pre-commit hook.

 Install pre-commit
 ------------------